 This video covering new features in Motive v2.1 moves along at a rapid pace which might be a bit confusing to new users as it was designed for people already familiar with the Motive workflow.
 I’m opening with it here as it can be helpful in raising awareness of what may be different in the working methods and interface design in our version of Motive from that shown in videos based upon earlier versions of the software.
 Those early foundational videos are still useful, however it is important to understand that some of the things being shown may have changed in the new and improved Motive 2.1 package.

-The CalArts Mocap PC in E58 (F104-WIN-04) is intended to stay powered on 24/7 to allow IT to manage it remotely via the School of Film/Video network.
-If for some reason you find it is off you can power it up with the flush button located near the left top of the face panel as shown here just above a piece of white tape placed there to help you locate it when it is not lit.
+The Mocap PC in E58 is rack mounted and intended to stay powered on 24/7 to allow IT to manage it remotely via the School of Film/Video network.
+If for some reason you find it is off you can power it up with the flush button located on the face panel.

 “The cameras will heat up with extended use, and changes in internal hardware temperature may also affect the capture data.
 For this reason, avoid capturing or calibrating right after powering the system if possible.
 Tests have found that for optimal accuracy the cameras need to be warmed up in Live mode for about an hour until they reach a stable temperature.”